 Get the Party Started!

 Annella Kelso, Snake River Farms Customer Care Manager

-Our Mini Karver ham is the perfect starter or hors-d’oeuvre for your holiday party.
+Our Kurobuta Boneless Half Ham is the perfect starter or hors-d’oeuvre for your holiday party.
 It only takes about an hour to heat it up and it just looks so festive sitting on the table.
 Put it on a small cutting board and let your guests serve themselves.
 Surround it with slices of a nice crusty baguette and some spicy or sweet mustard.
 You’ll be glad you did!

 Little Secrets Make a Big Difference